-Something I never told anyone before is that for a few years during my elementary school years most of my clothing came from the St. Vincent De Paul thrift store.
-I never told anyone because at that time thrift store and resale store shopping was not trendy, and on a self conscious level I knew it was not cool to say my wardrobe came from the thrift store.
+Something I never told anyone before is that during my elementary school years most of my clothing came from the St. Vincent De Paul thrift store (including my favorite purple tracksuit which is now the signature Kathryn the Grape outfit).
+I never told anyone because at that time thrift store and resale store shopping was not trendy, and on a self-conscious level I knew it was not cool to say my wardrobe came from the thrift store.
 I recall how my mom tried to be so convincing and cheerful with me when she brought me home a “new” pair of purple knickers (now commonly known as capri pants) she found on the racks during her lunch break.
 Being as close to my mom as I was, I intuitively knew that on one hand she was thrilled with finding such high quality bargains, and on the other hand, I knew that she knew how I felt about not telling people where my clothing came from.
 We had what I call a soul-to-soul connection of unspoken truth.
 So whenever she came home with a bag of pre-worn clothes, I did my best to be thankful…a thankfulness that is far greater now than it ever was expressed as a young girl.

 You see, when my mom went back to work she went back to work as Father Joe’s secretary.
-It was a wonderful opportunity for her especially since our family was so close with Father Joe.
-He had been our parish Priest and Dad and my brothers were especially close with him through Boy Scouting for many years.
+It was a wonderful opportunity for her especially since our family has been so close with Father Joe for many years.
+He had been our parish Priest at OLG and spent many Friday nights at our family dinner table laughing with the rowdy Cloward bunch.
+Father Joe was very involved with Boy Scouting for many year with Dad and my three older brothers.
 Mom was Father Joe’s Boy Scout secretary for 13 years, which also included being his private secretary for six years at St. Vincent De Paul.
 At first, Father Joe and Mom worked in a closet-turned-office at St. Rita’s Catholic Church.
 Then after a little while, the offices moved to the upstairs loft of the first St. Vincent De Paul Thrift Store that was located on the corner of 16th and Market in downtown San Diego.